 You may want to start with a large goal such as buying a house or retiring early and then look at the things you will need to do to reach that larger goal.
 Regardless of your goal, it's wise to set up a support system to make it easier to reach your financial goals.
 It's also important to measure your progress periodically throughout the year.

 So, you have your budget in place, but sticking to it might not be as simple.
 If you have a hard time sticking to a budget you may consider using the envelope system.
 This will help you to stop spending once you have reached the limit each month.

 Goals for Your Budget

-- Set up a monthly budget and stick to it all year long
+- Set up a monthly budget to track income and expenses

 - Reduce your spending in specific categories each month